Mini Gluten-free Cheesecakes (super creamy, fantastic crust!)

 As far as grain-free crusts go, I think this one is pretty awesome.
 Pre-baking them prevents a soggy crust, which seems all too common in grain-free and gluten-free almond flour-based crusts.

 After baking the cheesecakes, the crust isn’t exactly crisp, but it’s far from soggy!
+For another great crust, try this cannoli cheesecake that uses gluten-free graham crackers.

 If you don’t want to use almond flour, use any nut flour or nut meal you’d like.
 I’ve tried hazelnut meal and that was delicious.